brannerchinese/Web_Framework/README.md

  1. Method `url_is_func()` assumes that there are no default arguments in the function supplied, when arguments are being counted.
 This could be wrong.
 We should use more of the information from `inspect.getfullargspec` in populating `functions.Functions.funcs`.
  1. Are we handling `http://localhost:1234/two_arg/1/2` and `http://localhost:1234/two_arg/1/2/` the same?
+ 1. Test suite.
+An HTTP client would be useful for this.

 ### Background of this project